DTennant/distill_visual_priors/moco/README.md

   --lr 0.03 \
   --batch-size 256 \
   --dist-url 'tcp://localhost:10001' --multiprocessing-distributed --world-size 1 --rank 0 \
-  [your imagenet-folder with train and val folders]
+  [your dataset-folder with train and val folders]
 ```
 This script uses all the default hyper-parameters as described in the MoCo v1 paper.
 To run MoCo v2, set `--mlp --moco-t 0.2 --aug-plus --cos`.